russtoku/Ci/README.md

 Download the PiBakery: [PiBakery Download](https://www.pibakery.org/download.html)

-Download the XML configuration file: [PiBakery PharoThings Configuration](http://get.pharoiot.com/pibakeryPharoThings.xml)
+Download the XML configuration file: [PiBakery PharoThings Configuration](http://get.pharoiot.com/pibakeryPharoIoT.xml)

 1. Import this XML file in PiBakery
 2. Change your hostname and WiFi configuration
 3. Insert the SD card in your machine, click in Write and select the Operation System Raspbian Full
-4. After the process, insert the SD in the Raspberry and wait around 2 minutes to it finish the automatic configuration
+4. After the process, insert the SD card into the Raspberry and wait about 2 minutes to finish the automatic setup
-5. Now you can find your Raspberry by hostname that you set before
+5. Now you can find your Raspberry by hostname that you have set before and connect to it.
+Telepharo is already running on TCP port 40423.